Digital-Democracies-Institute/Swift-Presto-Lakehouse/README.md

+# Storing Data in ORC Format for Presto/Hive/S3 Storage
+In Presto/Hive, the storage of raw data (in JSON files or CSV files) should be converted to storage in ORC format to optimize performance.

-# Importing JSON files into a partitioned table
+## 1. Importing JSON files into a partitioned table

 In Presto/Hive, data can be stored in partitions for optimizing table scanning, and the partitioned data are stored in ORC format (For more on ORC format, see https://cwiki.apache.org/confluence/display/hive/languagemanual+orc).
 This would optimize the performance for selecting and filtering data from the table.